The Early Industrialists in Flintshire

 Copper & Holywell ...

 Bronze an alloy of copper & tin (88/12) was known in Cheshire from around 1500 BC.
-Copper ores were found in abundance in Parys Mountain, Anglesey and some in the Great Orme.
-Cassiterite, tin oxide, SnO2 was found in Cornwall.
+Copper ores were found in abundance in Parys Mountain, Anglesey from the 1770s and some in the Great Orme.
+Cassiterite, tin oxide, SnO2 made Cornwall famous but copper was also there in abundance.
 Copper & tin were amongst the first metals to be exploited because their extraction from their ores was relatively easy.
 The ores could be smelted with wood and charcoal at relatively low temperatures, copper at 1083°C, tin at 1200°C. Bronze had a significant impact on history because it could take an edge and was hard enough to make weapons which were heavier, stronger, and more resistant to impact damage than their wood, bone or stone equivalents.
 It was also used for all sorts of tools and household utensils - chisels, saws, nails, shears, knives, needles, pins, jugs, pots, cauldrons, mirrors, horse harnesses and much more.

 Brass a mixture of copper & zinc (70/30) was smelted by the Romans from mixed ores and was known to Babylonians and even zinc metal was made in India way back.
 The Romans used brass for the production of 'gold' coins and the especially prestigious golden coloured helmets.